jenkidev/Milestone_project_2/README.md

 3. From the source select the main branch
 4. 'Save'
 5. Once successfully deployed a clickable link will be shown.

-The live site can be found here -  https://jenkidev.github.io/Milestone_project_1/index.html

 ### Forking the GitHub Repository